-Rule 417 Pre-trade Communications
+Rule 417A Pre-Trade Communications

 A Participant or Authorized User, acting on behalf of a Customer, must have the Customer's consent before engaging in pre-arrangement communication with a counterparty.
 The Participant or Authorized User may not disclose such communications to any third party and may not use such communications to enter into alternative transactions other than the transaction permitted by this Rule.
 In any case in which a transaction is agreed upon as the result of pre-arrangement communication, the Participant or Participants must allow a 15-second delay between orders entered on the SEF.
+There is no mechanism on the CMSEF system that prevents a trade from being submitted before such 15-second delay has occurred and therefore any applicable Order that is executed without the delay shall be a violation of these Rules and CFTC Regulations.